ananyasingh18/Parameter_Optimisation_With_SVM/README.md

 | S9            | 85     |    sigmoid |27.03 |0.94|
 | S10           | 84      |    sigmoid |49.15 |0.71|

-##we notice the best accuracy to be for S5 (i.e, sample 5) with accuracy 92 using parameters: linear,19.8,0 0.22.
+## We notice the best accuracy to be for S5 (i.e, sample 5) with accuracy 92 using parameters: linear,19.8,0 0.22.

 #### Best Sample : S5
 #### Best C: 19.8
 #### Best gamma: 0.22

 #### Convergence Graph

 #### Name: Ananya Singh